dcsan/core-1/README.md

 If `layoutTemplate` is not specified, it falls back to what is currently set up with Iron-Router.
 If `redirect` is not specified, it default to the previous route (obviously routes set up with `AccountsTemplates.configureRoute` are excluded to provide a better user experience).
 What more, when the login form is shown to protect private content (see [Content Protection](#content-protection), the user is redirect to the protected page after successful sign in or sign up, regardless of whether a `redirect` parameter was passed for `signIn` or `signUp` route configuration or not.

+When navigating in code, you would use the Route name like `Rounter.go('atSignIn') `

 <a name="content-protection"/>
 #### Content Protection